forria64/forria64.space/SECURITY.md

 ## Reporting a Vulnerability
 Just shoot me an e-mail.

-You can find both my e-mail address and GPG key at <https://forria64.space>
+You can find my e-mail address *and* my public PGP key at <https://forria64.space>.